- About the Tray Menu Tickets Report

 - Why is the text "Not Specified" printing with an item?

-- Differences Between Tray Menu Ticket and Printed Ticket
+- Differences Between a Tray Menu Ticket and a Ticket Printed at a KMS Station

 About the Tray Menu Tickets Report